PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 ### Elderflower

 Since ancient times, people have been using *Sambucus* to enhance their beauty.
 The fragrant elderflower is full of [antioxidants](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5325840/#:~:text=Notably%2C%20the%20free%2Dradical%20scavenging,their%20antioxidant%20potency%20%5B27%5D.).
 Antioxidants fight free radicals that can cause inflammation on the inside and outside of our bodies.
 Use elderflower tea internally or externally to promote healthy skin.
-Salves infused with elderflower are popular for baby diaper creams.
+Salves infused with elderflower are popular for baby creams.
 Add some elderflower tea to lukewarm bathwater when you need to cool yourself down.

 ### Fennel